 Above all, your pipeline should be built and maintained according to how a customer will actually invest in your product.

 “The role of prospecting never ends.
 It’s part of business,” says Lipp.
 “A lot of people only prospect for new business and then they kind of stop.
-And in my opinion that’s, That’s not a very good strategy.
+And in my opinion that’s not a very good strategy.
 You have to continue to always have that mindset, but then be respectful of where you are in the customer lifecycle, and how you and your prospect could lean into net new business, prevent revenue churn, and drive customer lifetime value ultimately.”